With special Thanks to Louis Barnet from Journalistic.org for his help and assistance in researching this post.

 The big challenge facing victims of negative SEO is to identify the culprit and elicit proof of that person’s involvement.

-If it can be shown that there is a potential claim, then it may be possible to apply to the court for a third party disclosure order to help identify the wrongdoer by asking various third parties (including Google, operators of link websites and ISPs) to provide IP addresses and other relevant information.
+If it can be shown that there is a potential claim, then it may be possible to apply to the court for a third-party disclosure order to help identify the wrongdoer by asking various third parties (including Google, operators of link websites and ISPs) to provide IP addresses and other relevant information.
 This process has been used very successfully in the past to identify offenders with a view to taking legal action against them.

 Since negative SEO implies the use of a computer network, there is normally a footprint created by the perpetrator.
 The process of identifying who performed the action can be done just as mentioned above, but again the process is tedious and costly.
 The biggest challenge lies in trying to prove monetary damages and to educate the court on how the Plaintiff has been damaged.

 It would be very difficult to hold Google responsible for negative SEO.
-Google can’t be faulted or held responsible because an organisation abuses Google’s automatic algorithms, which haven’t been created with a view to cause harm.
+Google can’t be faulted or held responsible because an organisation abuses Google’s automatic algorithms, which haven’t been created with a view to causing harm.

 I totally agree, Adam.